Malta citizenship benefits for investors

 - opportunity to include close family members in the citizenship application;

 Cons.
 Some of the listed benefits apply to only those citizens who obtained their status by naturalisation for exceptional services by direct investment.
 While this option provides investors with tons of opportunities, there are also a few drawbacks to take into account:

 Frequently asked questions

 Malta citizens can travel to 180+ countries without visas.
-They can live, study, do business and get medical treatment in Malta or other EU countries.
+They can live, study, do business and get medical treatment in Malta.
 They can also come to Malta at any time or live there.

 Wealthy people and their family members may apply for Malta citizenship by naturalisation for exceptional services by direct investment.

 They invest €690,000 or more in the country’s economy and get Maltese passports and their benefits after a year or three of residency.

 Yes, they can.
 An investor may include a spouse, children under 29, parents, and grandparents over 55 years old in the application.